 Roy received his law degree in 2014.
 From there, he quickly chose a life in the courtroom as a prosecutor for government agencies in Arizona, such as Yavapai County and the City of Prescott.
 In his role as a prosecutor, he often acted as a voice for the wronged.
 He facilitated hundreds of complex cases from start to finish, often counseling and guiding the victims of domestic violence, sexual abuse, and other heinous crimes.

-Because so much of his law career was dedicated to serving the people directly affected by crime, it wasn’t long before Roy turned his focus toward civil litigation.
-Civil trial law allowed Roy to do what he truly loved: helping people move forward after they’ve suffered a terrible loss.
-His trial experience and strategic approach to pre-litigation have made him a valuable part of the Arnold & Itkin team, continuing our mission to help those who have been injured by negligent, reckless, or intentional actions.
+Because so much of his law career was dedicated to serving the people directly affected by crime, it wasn't long before Roy turned his focus toward civil litigation.
+Civil trial law allowed Roy to do what he truly loved: helping people move forward after they've suffered a terrible loss.
+His trial experience and strategic approach to pre-litigation have made him a valuable part of the Arnold & Itkin team, continuing our mission to help people get the best results, no matter what.

 - Brigham Young University, B.A.